aGuyNamedJonas/slim-redux/0.2-release-planning/slim-redux API v0.2.md

 addTodoServerSync('Get Milk');
 ```

+### subscription(subscriptionString, changeCallback, [{store: storeInstance}])
+**Description:** Function which lets you react to state changing in very specific areas (so whatever you subscribed to).
+The changeCallback is called anytime the subscribed to part of the state changes, and will receive the subscribed to value and the state as arguments.
+This API function is only neccessary when exclusively working with slim-redux.
+In slim-redux-react, this function is used internally to provide subscriptions.

+**Prameters:**
+* `subscriptionString`: String which addresses (a part of) the state tree.
+For example: `state.todos.filter`.
+* `changeCallback`: This is called anytime the subscribed-to part of the state changes.
+The callback will receive the subscribed to part of the state and the state itself as arguments.
+* `(optional) storeInstance`: With this parameter you can specify which store instance to register this calculation with.
+Default is the global instance.

+**Returns:**
+True, if subscription was successfully created, throws exception when the subscription string did not match anything in the state or a store instance could not be found.

 ### calculation(calcFunction, subscriptionMap, [changeCallback], [{store: storeInstance}])
 **Description:** Calculations are a great way to compute derived values off of the state. calculation() returns the computed value and internally uses redux-reselect, so the value you get might be cached which makes this efficient.
 Also you can pass in a callback into calculation() which gets invoked AFTER any of the subscribed-to values has changed and the new result has been computed.
 Like that this is a powerful way to react to state changes in a very specific and granular way.